Role of interlayer shear phonons on lattice symmetry switching in the transition metal dichalcogenide WTe$_{2}$

 To explore the contribution of electronic excitation and shear phonon oscillation in structural change, we performed coherent control of the interlayer shear phonon.
 Figure \ref{Fig2.eps} shows the time-domain signal of the SHG intensity change ($\Delta I_{\mathrm{SHG}}/I_{\mathrm{SHG}}$) obtained under double-pulse excitation together with the case of single-pulse excitation at 1.5 mJ/cm$^{2}$ (see the inset).
 As seen in the inset, the SHG intensity decreases just after photoexcitation ($\leq$2 ps) and then exhibits a long-lived coherent oscillation for tens of picoseconds.
 The frequency of the long-lived coherent oscillation was found to be $\approx$0.24 THz, matching the interlayer shear phonon assigned as the $A_{1}$ mode \cite{sie2019ultrafast, Ji2021ACS, aoki2022excitation}.
 The time interval between the first and second pulses $\Delta t$ is 1.5$T$ (= 6.25 ps) and 2$T$ (= 8.33 ps) of the interlayer shear phonon at the identical total pump fluence of $\approx$4.6 mJ/cm$^{2}$, where $T$ = 4.17 ps is the period of the interlayer shear phonon.
+Note that the oscillation amplitude of the higher frequency $A_{1}$ optical mode (2.4 THz) is estimated to be $\sim$10 times smaller than that of the shear mode \cite{Soranzio2022}.
+Therefore, the modulation of SHG intensity via the higher frequency $A_{1}$ optical mode would be too weak to be observed.